 In the morning, we started again very early from Aveiro with our excursion to Braga and Guimarães.
 One can go to those places via Porto with the local transport network, "Urban Services Oporto" with the Aveiro Line and Braga Line respectively, which all go often and cheap.
 We didn't feel like going with the suburban line which had a lot of stops and obviously takes a whole lot longer.
-Instead we took the "Alfa Pendular", which is considerable more expensive (14€) but faster.
+Instead, we took the "Alfa Pendular", which is considerably more expensive (14€) but faster.
 The "Alfa Pendular" only stopped in Porto while the "Suburban Aveiro Line" (6€) has 24 stops before Porto.

 The female clerk at the station probably found our idea to ride the Alfa Pendular insane because of the higher price.
 We perhaps looked like two clueless tourists and didn't know what's going on.
-Instead she gave us the regular "aveiro line" tickets.
+Instead, she gave us the regular "Aveiro line" tickets.
 We noticed right there and wanted to exchange the ticket for the Alfa Pendular ride.
 She said it was not possible and with a side comment in a condescending manner like we should have asked for the Alfa Pendular ride on the first hand.
-There was no use to argue for us so anyway, we had to get on the queue again to buy the right tickets we needed.
+There was no use to argue for us so anyway, we had to get in the queue again to buy the right tickets we needed.
 We decided to use the regular suburban line tickets to Porto for the next day trip.
-What is the 24 stops anyway?
+What are the 24 stops anyway?
 Then again, we didn't notice that the man at the counter gave us the alfa pendular tickets only up to Porto.
 Probably our pronunciation of Braga was unclear.
 So it means, we had to change trains in Porto for the suburban (Braga Line) towards Braga.
 It seems like they want us to avoid riding the faster train

 From Braga to Guimarães, one can also ride the suburban train (comboios urbanos, first with Braga Line then with Guimarães Line).
 But that would take a whole lot longer than taking the bus.
 We got off near the station in Braga but couldn't readily find the bus station.
-We were running out of time and we sprinted to the next corner where we thought the bus station could be.
-It was bit shady and there were some stalls around almost like in a small market back home in the Philippines.
+We were running out of time, and we sprinted to the next corner where we thought the bus station could be.
+It was bit shady, and there were some stalls around almost like in a small market back home in the Philippines.
 Unfortunately, there was no clear sign where it could be.
 Thanks to the most reliable Lonely Planet, we were eventually directed to the right place.